Rv054/Proximity-Sensor-Calibration-with-the-Microcontroller-EFM8BB52/README.md

 # Proximity-Sensor-Calibration-with-the-Microcontroller-EFM8BB52

-Okay, here is the documentation for the project based on the files provided.

----

-## Project Documentation: Proximity 15 Click Sensor Interface

-**Current Date:** April 2, 2025

 ### 1. Project Overview

 This project aims to interface with a MikroElektronika Proximity 15 Click board using a Silicon Labs EFM8BB52 microcontroller.
 The goal is to initialize the sensor, configure it for continuous distance measurement, read the distance values in millimeters, and output them (currently planned via `printf`).
 The project utilizes a dedicated driver library (`proximity15.h`, `proximity15.c`) for sensor communication and control.